ImageProcessor.js

 img.src = url;

-Multiply that by every image on the page, add watermarks, rotation, batch processing, and error callbacks — and you've reinvented ImageProcessor.js.
-Instead:
+Multiply that by every image on the page, add watermarks, rotation, batch processing, and error callbacks.
+And you've reinvented ImageProcessor.js: Instead:

 new ImageProcessor('https://example.com/photo.jpg', {